JxxxHuo/smokeNIRmah/README.md

 *smokeNIRmah* is an R project for smoke NIR process.

-Some of the codes and NIR data are not published due to funding requirements.
-The present R code can also be applied to the other open source data set.
+The NIR data are not published due to company funding requirements.

+The other open source NIR data can be used to validate this method.